 This flaw exists even in modern quantum theory where the wavefunction can be expressed through many different bases which correspond to different sets of waves.
 The total energy of these waves, and the energies of the individual waves, remains the same.
 However, the form of the waves changes.
 Thus, the problem in both systems is that we require a method of wave selection.
 This method of wave selection—in addition to the particles—came to be later known as “local hidden variable theories” which were forbidden by Bell’s Theorem.
 In other words, de Broglie’s approach has a problem, but the solution to that problem is theoretically forbidden (just like in Schrödinger’s Mechanics).

-If we recall the above drum analogy, I noted that the person playing the drum applies a certain amount of force, but also applies it at a specific location on the drum.
-This means that there is an energy being transmitted by the hand, but additionally there is a specific point on which the hand hits the drum, which in turn constitutes the selection of the specific type of wave to be created.
-Therefore, where we hit and how hard we hit maybe separate questions, but they have a single answer.
+I noted above that the person playing the drum applies a force, but also applies it at a location on the drum.
+This means that there is an energy being transmitted by the hand, but there is a specific point on which the hand hits the drum, which in turn constitutes the selection of the specific type of wave to be created.
+Therefore, where we hit and how hard we hit may be separate questions, but they have a single answer.
 Nobody plays a drum in which you first hit the drum and then try to define where it is to be hit.
 The energy and the location of the energy are decided at once in the same event.
 In that sense, we cannot add new variables into the system—as Bell’s Theorem tells us—because there is only one variable which carries two kinds of information.
 We have to find how to enhance our variable to contain two parts.

 Quantities vs. Qualities in Atomism

-The problem in current quantum theory is that we can describe how hard to hit the drum but we cannot specify where to hit it.
+In current quantum theory we can describe how hard to hit the drum but we cannot specify where to hit it.
 We can distinguish between the waves that are produced by a soft hit or a hard hit, but we cannot distinguish between hits in the middle of the drum versus its edge.

 If you are playing a drum, each hit performs two functions—a choice of where to hit, and an energy transfer through the hit.
 But what do you do if the drum is so small that you don’t know where it is being hit?
 Prāna addresses this problem because it is not just energy, but also a choice of target.
 Prāna carries the choices of consciousness, which means that it transfers choice and energy.

 The difference between prāna and modern forces—e.g. a photon—is that the former has a specific target from the beginning, but the latter doesn’t.
-A cardinal example of this fact is seen in cosmology where light is supposed to be emitted by the Sun but it is not meant for a specific destination; whatever object happens to fall in the “path” of the light just happens to receive it.
-The same light, in Sāńkhya, has both energy and a choice; that is, it is meant for a specific destination, just like the hand which hits the drum is going to hit it at a specific location in order to produce a specific kind of vibration.
+An example of this fact is seen in cosmology where light is emitted by the Sun but it is not meant for a destination; whatever object falls in the “path” of the light happens to receive it.
+The same light, in Sāńkhya, has both energy and a choice; it is meant for a destination, just like the hand which hits the drum is going to hit it at a specific location in order to produce a specific kind of vibration.

-If you hit the drum at point A, then it produces a wave A, and you can think of this wave as word A. If instead you hit the drum at point B, then it produces a wave B, which corresponds to the word B. So, now, we have two different kinds of words—A and B—produced by the same energy.
+If you hit the drum at point A, then it produces a wave A, which is word A. If instead you hit the drum at point B, then it produces a wave B, which corresponds to the word B. So, now, we have two different kinds of words—A and B—produced by the same energy.

 If the transactions are performed based on energy, then the difference between A and B would never be known.
 The situation is similar to drawing different letters using the same drop of ink.
 The size of the drop of ink only tells us whether the letter is big or small.
 It doesn’t tell us what symbol the ink was used for.
 Similarly, the quantum of energy is a drop of ink, which can be used to write different letters.
 Which drop is used for which alphabet is unknown as we have no control over the so-called “microscopic” properties of matter.
 Our senses can’t hit the drum at a specific place and cannot write a specific letter.
 We can only know how hard the drum was hit or how big the drop of ink was.
 We have no idea where the drum was hit and how the ink was used.
 In short, we know quantities rather than qualities.